huggingface/optimum-quanto/README.md

 - saturated values (i.e. mapped to the destination type min/max),
 - zeroed values (because they are below the smallest number that can be represented by the destination type)

-The projection is symmetric (affine) i.e it does not use a zero-point.
+The projection is symmetric (affine), i.e it does not use a zero-point.
 This makes quantized Tensors compatible with many operations.

-One of the benefit of using a lower-bitwidth representation is indeed to be able to take advantage of accelerated operations for the destination type, which are typically faster than their higher precision equivalents.
+One of the benefit of using a lower-bitwidth representation is that you will be able to take advantage of accelerated operations for the destination type, which are typically faster than their higher precision equivalents.

 The current implementation however falls back to `float32` operations for a lot of operations because of a lack of dedicated kernels